JonathanBeverley/writeups/content/NorthSec2023/candy-machine/index.md

 There's a nice emulator at [wowki](wokwi.com), which supports either source or .hex, and peripherals, and debugging, but not debugging of .hex; otherwise it's great.

-The one that worked for me was [PICSIMLab](https://github.com/lcgamboa/picsim).
+The one that did all three is [PICSIMLab](https://github.com/lcgamboa/picsim).
 Steps:
 - File -> Load Hex -> machine.ino.standard.hex
 - File -> Configure -> AVR DBG: GDB
 - MHz:16